bitcraze/bitcraze-website/src/products/flow-breakout.md

 Optical flow breakout board for motion detection
 %}

-The Flow breakout can easily be connected to any robotics or other designs where motion tracking might be interesting.
+The Flow breakout board is used for motion tracking and can easily be connected to any robotics project or other design.

-It has a pre-made Arduino library to read out movements and has a large voltage range for IO and power supply.
+The motion of a surface, usually the ground, is measured and is reported as delta X and delta Y by the optical flow sensor.
+The absolute distance (Z) is measured by the Time of Flight ranging sensor.
+It comes with an Arduino library to easily read the movement data and has a large voltage range for IO and power supply.

 The Flow breakout features the VL53L0x ToF sensor and the PMW3901 optical flow sensor.
-Together they enable you to measure the movement and distances.

 ---